CrazyGuy108/RiSC/sysarch.md

 Written by me, based almost entirely off of MIPS.

 ## Register Usage
+The only difference here is that there is no argument, global pointer, or saved register(s).
+The same caller-preserved vs callee-preserved conventions apply here.
 | Name  | Usage           |
 |:----  |:--------------- |
 | r0    | Always zero     |